 7.1.1.11.
 A process whereby the vehicle user is able to be informed about updates.

 7.1.1.12.
 A process whereby the vehicle manufacturer shall be able to make the information according to paragraph 7.1.2.3. and 7.1.2.4. available to responsible Authorities or the Technical Services.
+This may be for the purpose of type approval, conformity of production, market surveillance, recalls and Periodic Technical Inspection (PTI).

 7.1.2.
 The vehicle manufacturer shall record, and store, the following information for each update applied to a given vehicle type: